viacheslav-lasukov/PMBoK6/Processes/Control quality.md

 Inspection

-Testing and product evaluations - see [dd Test and evaluation documents](dd%20Test%20and%20evaluation%20documents.md)
+Testing and product evaluations - see [Test and evaluation documents](Test%20and%20evaluation%20documents.md)

 Data representation:
 * Cause-and-effect diagrams